jaredly/geometricart/Roadmap.md

 then we only count points of existing shapes. not of guides. yeah that's very nice.

+- [ ] make an option for svg export that is "stroke to path & merge"

 # Hm ok so what is thiss

 can I, make a whole new UI?